J-HanRyang/Fir_Filter/README.md

 This design allows the FHD image to be split into four section, with each PE processing a section concurrently, increasing throughput.

 ## **📜 Results :**
+14.64x performance improvement in FHD image filtering by implementing a parallel architecture(4PE) and an enhanced MAC unit, confirmed through testbench simulation.